Cerium(IV) oxide: Catalysis

 The interconvertibility of CeOx materials is the basis of the use of ceria for an oxidation catalyst.
 One small but illustrative use is its use in the walls of self-cleaning ovens as a hydrocarbon oxidation catalyst during the high-temperature cleaning process.
 Another small scale but famous example is its role in oxidation of natural gas in gas mantles.

 Building on its distinct surface interactions, ceria finds further use as a sensor in catalytic converters in automotive applications, controlling the air-exhaust ratio to reduce NOx and carbon monoxide emissions.

 Energy & fuels

 Due to the significant ionic and electronic conduction of cerium oxide, it is well suited to be used as a mixed conductor.
 As such, cerium oxide is a material of interest for solid oxide fuel cells (SOFCs) in comparison to zirconium oxide.

-Thermochemically, the cerium(IV) oxide–cerium(III) oxide cycle or CeO2/Ce2O3 cycle is a two-step water splitting process that has been used for hydrogen production.
-Because it leverages the oxygen vacancies between systems, this allows ceria in water to form hydroxyl (OH) groups.
+Thermochemically, the cerium(IV) oxide–cerium(III) oxide cycle or CeO2/Ce2O3 cycle is a two-step water splitting process that has been used for hydrogen production.Because it leverages the oxygen vacancies between systems, this allows ceria in water to form hydroxyl (OH) groups.
 The hydroxyl groups can then be released as oxygen oxidizes, thus providing a source of clean energy.

 Optics

+Cerium oxide is highly valued in the optics industry for its exceptional polishing capabilities.
+It effectively removes minor scratches and imperfections from glass surfaces through both mechanical abrasion and chemical interaction, producing a smooth, high-gloss finish.
+Cerium oxide can also enhance the durability of optical surfaces by forming a protective layer that increases resistance to scratches and environmental wear.